msabree/resume-tailor-extension/README.md

-# Clever Apply - Chrome Extension
+# Resume Tailor - Chrome Extension

-The **Clever Apply** Chrome Extension uses Google Gemini AI to tailor your resume to any job description.
+The **Resume Tailor** Chrome Extension uses Google Gemini AI to tailor your resume to any job description.
 It automatically generates a customized CV and can even auto-populate application fields for you.

 ## Table of Contents